mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 requirement.
 Waiting on the condition variable SHOULD also be limited by the WaitQueueTimeout, if the driver supports one and it was specified by the user.

-If the pool is "closed" or "cleared", any attempt to check out a `Connection
+If the pool is "closed" or "paused", any attempt to check out a `Connection
 <#connection>`_ MUST throw an Error, and any items in the waitQueue MUST be
 removed from the waitQueue and throw an Error.
-The error thrown as a result of the pool being "cleared" MUST be retryable.
+The error thrown as a result of the pool being "paused" MUST be retryable.

 If minPoolSize is set, the `Connection <#connection>`_ Pool MUST have at least minPoolSize total `Connections <#connection>`_ while it is "ready".
 If the pool does